AlexMunoz905/Python-Cisco-Backup/README.md

 3. You need to run `pip3 install ping3` or `pip install ping3` in a command prompt / terminal on your computer.
 4. You need to download this repository or copy all of the contents of the run.py file into a python file.

-## Usage of Non-Interactive version for scheduling with crontab
+## Usage of this program

-To run this, you need to run `python3 multivendor_run.py`  in your terminal or command prompt.
-Host list will be taken from files `cisco_backup_hosts.csv` or `backup_hosts.csv`.
-So, please populate the right file depending on the vendor you are using.
-The Cisco hosts file has the included space for the secret, if your using non Cisco, than ignore this file.
+1. To run this, you need to run `python3 multivendor_run.py`  in your terminal or command prompt.
+2. Host list will be taken from `backup_hosts.csv`.
+Please populate the file with the host, username, password, with **optional** secret for cisco devices.
-It will copy the saved configuration into a folder named `backup-config` in the same directory of the python file.
+3. It will copy the saved configuration into a folder named `backup-config` in the same directory of the python file.
 The configuration file name will be the Cisco device hostname, date, and time.
 Unreachable hosts will be listed in a separated file named `downDevices_` + date and time.

-## Usage of Interactive version (Cisco Only)

-To run this, you need to run `python3 multivendor_run.py` in your terminal or command prompt.
-You'll get a prompt asking if you want to load the login information from a CSV file or manually fill it in.
-If you choose the CSV option, you will need said CSV file in the same directory as the Python script.
-It will copy the saved configuration into a folder named `backup-config` in the same directory of the python file.
-The configuration file name will be the Cisco device hostname, date, and time.
-If you are on Linux or MacOS, you need to use `sudo python3 multivendor_run.py` to run this due to the ping requiring permissions.

-## How to test the software

-This code was last tested April 12th, 2023.
-The dependencies you need to run it are Python3, PIP, Netmiko, and Ping3.

 ## Getting help